What causes dry skin on feet?

 Why are your feet so dry?
 Causes of dry feet

 Your foot is also under constant pressure all day from standing, walking and exercising bearing the brunt of our entire body weight.
 This can cause hard, dry, callous skin forming on the pressure points in our feet, which is one of the causes of dry skin on feet.
 This can be especially prominent when if you stand on your feet more often than the average person or do a lot of exercise/start a new exercise regime, leading to sore cracked feet developing.

 It's important to employ good foot-care by applying a moisturising foot lotion such as NIVEA Lotion - Dry Skin.
 It's important to try and prevent dry feet and flaky skin rather than wait to treat it. so using a moisturiser every night of the week as a routine will help treat dry skin on feet.

 If you do develop dry, cracked feet try using a nourishing lotion twice a day, once after a bath or shower and once before bed to re-hydrate dry feet.

 CARING FOR DRY FEET

-Thoroughly cleanse the feet with a body wash that won't dry the skin, such as NIVEA Rich Moisture Shower Cream.
-If it feels comfortable, and your feet aren't too sore or cracked, try a gentle exfoliation of the foot area a couple of times a week, or even use a pumice stone to help rid feet of dead skin.
+To treat dry feet thoroughly cleanse your feet with a moisturising body wash such as NIVEA Fresh Moisture Acai Berry Shower Gel and follow up with some gentle exfoliation of the foot area a few times a week, even using a pumice stone followed up with a moisturiser to brush off dead skin.

-NIVEA Rich Nourishing Body Lotion is ideal for applying after your morning shower, as it can absorb quickly into the skin.
+NIVEA Rich Nourishing Body Lotion is ideal for applying post-shower, as it can absorb quickly into the skin.
 With moisture that lasts all day long, you can look forward to fresh, smooth and healthy looking feet in no time.
-Continued use after the problem's ended helps prevent new dryness or cracks forming.
+Continued use after the problem's ended helps prevent new dry skin or cracked feet forming.

 Top tips for taking care of dry feet